 Students who are not approved through the Independent Petition process but choose to attend such programs must take a leave of absence.
 Coursework completed while on a leave of absence is not eligible for transfer credit.

 4. Credits, Grades, and Residency

 Georgetown will award credit toward the undergraduate degree for all previously approved courses, provided students earn a grade equivalent to at least a C, and provided students present acceptable documentation from the host university or program sponsor.
 A maximum of 17 credits per semester (12 credits per summer session) may be applied to the Georgetown degree from overseas programs.

 If students complete a course of study that is considered to be a full course load for local students at the host university, full credit will be awarded for the overseas program.
 Credits may be applied toward core requirements, the major or concentration, the minor, or electives, at the discretion of the appropriate Georgetown academic officers.

 All grades (including grades for courses for which no credit is granted by Georgetown) will be recorded on the Georgetown academic transcript as reported to Georgetown by the overseas program.

 Students should consult the Office of Global Education’s website for a list of GU-approved summer programs.
-In the case of students studying on unapproved programs during the summer, students’ applications are not evaluated by OGE or endorsed by Georgetown.
-Students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for summer coursework taken overseas.
+In the case of students studying on unapproved programs during the summer, students’ applications are not evaluated by OGE.
+However, students requesting credit for unapproved programs during the summer must follow the Georgetown International Travel Policy.
+In addition, students must obtain a transcript from an accredited degree-granting institution in order to request transfer credit for summer coursework taken overseas.

 Coursework completed during a semester study abroad program will not count toward fulfilling the academic residency requirement unless completed at Georgetown’s Villa Le Balze or GU-Qatar.
 These programs count toward academic residency requirements.